 2. If you’re considering a songwriting career, you need to be able to write on the spot with anyone.

-3. You’ll never grow your catalog if you wait.
+3. You’ll never grow your catalog if you wait on inspiration.

 4. You’ll be frustrated in the downtime between magical writing spells.